uniquesnaha/rl-hack/README.md

 ## Frequently Asked Questions

 **Q: Why can the hard task score 0.0?**
-A: `task_hard` includes at least one Article 9 special-category message.
-Disclosing it without escalation triggers a catastrophic penalty that can collapse the episode terminal score to `0.0`.
-This is intentional — it mirrors the regulatory reality that some mistakes cannot be partially credited.
+A: `task_hard` includes at least one Article 9 GDPR / DPDP §16 special-category health message.
+Disclosing it without escalation triggers a catastrophic penalty that collapses the terminal score to `0.0`.
+This is intentional — some regulatory violations cannot be partially credited.

-**Q: Why does score vary even with `temperature=0.0`?**
-A: The environment (generator + grader) is fully deterministic for a fixed seed.
-Variance comes from hosted LLM providers.
-For reproducible benchmarking, use `DSAR_TASK_SEEDS` to pin seeds and average across multiple seeds with `DSAR_MULTI_SEED`.

 **Q: Can I use this for RL training, not just evaluation?**
 A: Yes.
 The environment is designed for both.
-The dense step rewards, compile gate, and curriculum progression make it a suitable training environment.
-The deterministic episode generation enables exact replay for on-policy or offline RL.
+Dense step rewards, a strict compile gate, and a three-task curriculum make it a suitable training environment.
+Deterministic episode generation enables exact replay for on-policy or offline RL.

-**Q: What model was used for baseline scores?**
-A: `Qwen/Qwen2.5-72B-Instruct` via the HuggingFace serverless router, at `temperature=0.0`.
+**Q: Which models are benchmarked and how do they compare?**
+A: Three models were evaluated at `temperature=0.0` on fixed seeds.
+Qwen 2.5-72B leads across all tasks (~0.95 / 0.49 / 0.15).
+Llama 3.1-70B performs closely on easy but drops further on medium and hard (~0.91 / 0.37 / 0.10).
+GPT-4o sits between them on medium and matches Qwen on hard (~0.85 / 0.35 / 0.15).
+All models show bimodal collapse on `task_hard` due to the Article 9 escalation trap.

 ---